-Not exactly sure what front end development means?
-While there are several layers in Full-Stack software development (between 5 and 9, depending on who you speak to!), all of them can be summarised into three areas—front end, middle and back end software development.
+Not exactly sure what front-end development means?
+While there are several layers in Full-Stack software development (between 5 and 9, depending on who you speak to!), all of them can be summarised into three areas—front-end, middle and back-end software development.
 Here we explore what front-end development means, what is expected in the role of a front-end developer and what essential languages to learn.

-Front end development describes that part of an app or website that customers interact with directly.
+Front-end development describes the part of an app or website that customers interact with directly.
 This includes the user interface, text, buttons, links and animations.
-Development on the front end requires the software developer to have several skills.
-These include the ability to choose and code an app using the correct programming languages and the right design skills.
-Thus ensuring the user has an excellent user experience.
-The latter is typically called User Design or User Experience (UX).
+Development on the front end requires the software developer to have several skills and competencies.
+These include the ability to code an application or website using the correct programming languages, and design skills to bring the app together, ensuring the user has an excellent experience.

-The goal of a front end developer is not just to write high-quality code but also to ensure that an app or website meets accessibility, usability and performance criteria.
+The goal of a front-end developer is not just to write high-quality code but also to ensure that an app or website meets accessibility, usability and performance criteria.

-Front end developers, like software developers in general, are in huge demand.
-Remember, it is a front end developer that creates what a customer uses directly.
+Front-end developers, like software developers in general, are in huge demand.
+Remember, a front-end developer creates what a customer uses directly.
 If your front end is not working right, then simply put, a company will lose business and customers.
-As a front end, you are responsible for:
+As a front end, you are responsible for the following:

 - First impressions of an online experience.